Religion in Angola: Hinduism

 Hinduism is practiced by some members of the Asian community, most of whom are foreigners.
 According to the Association of Religion Data Archives, the Hindu population in Angola is less than 0.1% of the total population, but not negligible.
 According to the Indian embassy in Angola, Angola's the number of people with Indian origin is fewer in Angola relative to other South African countries, and mainly comprises businessmen, professionals, and skilled workers.

 Freedom of religion

 The Constitution provides for freedom of religion, and the government generally respected this right in practice.
 There were no reports of societal abuses or discrimination based on religious belief or practice.

+In November 2013, it was reported that the Angolan government had banned Islam and mosques as contrary to the nation's culture.

+In 2022, Freedom House rated Angola’s religious freedom as 2 out of 4.